HanChenyue/Heat_Sink_Simulation/README.md

 # Heat Sink Simulation Project
 Ran an simulation on my undergraduate thesis project.
-This time on OpenFOAM instead of ANSYS.
+This time on SALOME, OpenFOAM, and Paraview instead of ANSYS.